xlab-si/xopera-docs/_sources/02-cli.rst.txt

         The opera unpackage command receives a compressed CSAR as a positional argument.
         It then validates and extracts the CSAR to a given location.

-        There's no ``--format/-f`` option.
-Rather than that, the compressed file format (that will be used to extract the CSAR) is determined automatically.
-        Currently, the compressed CSARs can be supplied in two different compression formats - `zip` or `tar`.
+        Currently, the compressed CSARs can be supplied in two different compression formats - `zip` or `tar`, but `zip` is prefferedf because TOSCA CSARs are supposed to be zipped archives.

     .. tab:: Example